CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ### Ascii_arts

+All ascii_art files are contained within the 'data/json/ascii_art/' folder.
+Both item ascii art and monster art are here.
+Each file is modular, so adding or removing json files will add or remove the art from the game.

 | Identifier        | Description
 |---                |---
 | id                | Unique ID.
 Must be one continuous word, use underscores if necessary.